 On Italy’s eastern coast in the Abruzzo region, the city of Vasto has a broad sandy beach lined with palm trees and a rockier more remote area to the north perfect for fishing—a major part of the local economy.
 On the central part of the beach you’ll find beach huts and shallow water ideal for swimming.
 The city itself is a pleasing mix of old and new making this a great destination for all the family.

-Best time to visit: The Amalfi Coast is popular during the Italian summer holiday months of June–September but visit in late Spring (April–May) or early Autumn (September–October) for sun and relaxation away from the crowds.
-If you find yourself in Positano in the summer months’ head here for a less chaotic option compared to the town’s main beach, about a ten-minute walk away.
+- Best time to visit: The Amalfi Coast is popular during the Italian summer holiday months of June–September but visit in late Spring (April–May) or early Autumn (September–October) for sun and relaxation away from the crowds.
+Positano in the summer months’ head here for a less chaotic option compared to the town’s main beach, about a ten-minute walk away.

 This beach is worth including amongst the best beaches in Italy due to its proximity to the Italian capital of Rome.
 At around 40 km from the eternal city, and easily accessible by train from Rome’s central Termini station, the beach at Anzio not only has a wide sandy beach but also considerable historical connections; it was a favourite spot of the infamous emperor Nero.